 - Do you have effective communication skills and value the diversity of different cultures?

-- If you answered yes to these questions Family Day Care may be for you!
+If you answered yes to these questions, becoming a Family Day Care educator may be for you.

-- Family Day Care educators are registered with Campbelltown City Council as the Approved Service Provider.
+- Our Family Day Care educators are registered with Campbelltown City Council as the Approved Service Provider.

 - A minimum qualification of Certificate lll in Children's Services or a higher Early Childhood qualification such as a Diploma or Bachelor